 4. Either option 2 and 3 above framed.

 The manual provides full instructions with photos on completing and displaying your completed canvas transfers.
+See the section on how you can display your canvas transfers.

-Hand Painted Reproduction (copying by an artist)
+Hand painted reproduction (copying by an artist)

 We carried out a trade-off between a printed book and an e-book.
 For The Art Print Masterpiece, we ultimately decided on using a modern fully active eBook technology for these reasons.
 The manual uses the same technology as can be seen in this eBook Sampler.